 A native of Washington, D.C., Ms. Stauch graduated cum laude from The Catholic University of America.
 Her formal music training began at age nine with the study of the piano and her choral/vocal experience began at age sixteen, while she was an exchange student in Stockholm, Sweden.
 She continued singing under the direction of Dr. Michael Cordovana while at Catholic University.
 Ms. Stauch has since studied with Harold Evans (NY), Howard Bender (VA), Dr. Lydia Buschmann in Munich Germany, Michael Paul (NY) and Robynne Redmon (VA).
 She currently studies with Jane Eaglen.

 Ms. Stauch has sung under the direction of truly great conductors such as Robert Shaw and James Conlon, and has performed at the Kennedy Center for the Performing Arts and the Shrine of the Immaculate Conception, in Washington, D.C., and at Carnegie Hall.

-A vocal coach and voice, piano, and language instructor for many years, Ms. Stauch speaks French, German and Swedish, and has served as vocal instructor on the faculty at Virginia Wesleyan College.
+A vocal coach and voice, piano and language instructor for many years, Ms. Stauch speaks French, German and Swedish, and has served as vocal instructor on the faculty at Virginia Wesleyan College.
 She has directed opera and musical theater workshops and has taught master classes and workshops for various schools and choral organizations.
-As a singing voice specialist, she has worked with patients recovering from vocal fold injuries, surgery, and problems related to vocal misuse.
-Ms. Stauch currently teaches voice at the Cleveland Institute of Music.
-She maintains a private studio in Medina, and teaches at the Strongsville Academy of Music.
+As a singing voice specialist, she has worked with patients recovering from vocal fold injuries, surgery and problems related to vocal misuse.
+Ms. Stauch is currently on the voice faculty at the Cleveland Institute of Music and maintains a private studio in Medina.
 She is a member of the National Association of Teachers of Singing.

 Back to Faculty Listings.